weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

 This command is used to configure the GitOps runtime to deliver an application to a cluster.

 The user starts with an existing application repo containing Kubernetes manifests.
 The user also has a Kubernetes cluster configured with the GitOps runtime i.e., has issued `wego gitops enable` against it.
-If this is the first time running add for this cluster, `wego app add` will
+If this is the first time adding an app to this cluster, `wego app add` will

-1. create a git repo with the structure identified in [Wego Directory Structure](#wego-directory-structure)
+1. add a .wego directory to the App Repo with the structure identified in [Wego Directory Structure](#wego-directory-structure).
-    1. The user may provide a repo for use as the wego repo.
-This is important for environments (like Weaveworks) that restrict repo creation.
+    1. The user may choose to provide a repo for use as the wego repo.
+This is important for environments (like Weaveworks) that restrict repo creation and for environments that want to keep application configuration independent of gitops automation.
 In this instance, we will add a wego top-level directory and a cluster name underneath which will house this information.
+    2. The user may also choose not to have us save the GitOps Automation into a repo by passing `none` as the wego repo url.
-2. create a branch for these changes
+2. create a branch for these changes (unless the user passes `none` as the wego repo)
     1. Using a branch is the default behavior for wego.
 This will be configurable in the config file.
 Users might want to configure wego to push directly to the main branch so they don’t have to go through a PR review cycle.
 Application developers running wego against a local k8s cluster likely won’t need the overhead.
     2. generate an app.yaml file to capture the application metadata.
 See Wego application
     3. generate source and kustomize resources into the wego repository under the named target.
 These will live in the &lt;targetname&gt;-gitops-runtime.yaml file.